 - Stace 3 (CUP, 2010) name changes and additions: Part 1 (additions) and Part 2 (hybrids).

-BSBI are grateful to the trusts, foundations and organisations that have supported work undertaken through the Atlas 2020 project, as well as all members and individuals who have donated time and financial support to the endeavour.
+BSBI is grateful to the trusts, foundations and organisations that have supported work undertaken through the Atlas 2020 project, as well as all members and individuals who have donated time and financial support to the endeavour.